-Water balance for the UFR: For the 8.4 million acre-feet of average annual precipitation in the UFR Basin, vegetation growth consumes 3.4 million-acre feet of precipitation through seasonal
+Water balance for the UFR: For the 8.4 million acre-feet of average annual precipitation in the UFR Basin, vegetation growth consumes 3.4 million-acre feet of precipitation through seasonal evapotranspiration.
+Groundwater storage accounts 4.4 million acre-feet of precipitation which is released in direct runoff and through groundwater inputs to short-term and long-term streamflows.

-Water balance trends in the UFR: Stream flows in the North Fork Feather River have been declining since the mid-1960s according to Pacific Gas & Electric Company's data and analysis (Freeman 2009, 2015).
+Water trends in the UFR: Stream flows in the North Fork Feather River have been declining since the mid-1960s according to Pacific Gas & Electric Company's data and analysis (Freeman 2009, 2015).